 Docofossor brachydactylus (Luo et al. 2015; Jurassic, 160 mya; BMNH 131735; 9 cm in precaudal length) was originally considered a member of the Docodontidae (Docodonta) along with Docodon and Haldanodon (and other taxa listed in figure 4), nesting outside of the Mammalia, chiefly based on their relatively ‘sophisticated(?)’ molar shape.
-Here Docofossor nests as a sister to the arboreal Volaticotherium and the extant Monodelphis at the base of the Placentalia (Eutheria).
-Perhaps the reversion to a more primitive molar shape is a derived trait in this relatively newly formed clade.
-There is ample opportunity for Docofossor to nest outside of the Mammalia, but it does not do so in the large reptile tree (LRT, Fig. 4).
+Here Docofossor nests as a sister to the fossorial Early Cretaceous Anebodon and the extant fossorial (digging) Notoryctes (marsupial mole).
+There is ample opportunity for Docofossor to nest outside of the Mammalia, but it does not do so in the large reptile tree (LRT, 1251 taxa, Subset Fig. 4).

 Broad, short-fingered hands,

-larger than the feet, along with other traits mark Docofossor as a digging animal, similar to moles like Talpa and Chrysochloris.
-So this is at least the third time that mole-like placentals evolved and that does not count the marsupial mole or any of the burrowing lizards.
+larger than the feet, along with other traits mark Docofossor as a digging animal, similar to moles like the carnivore Talpa and and rodent-like Chrysochloris.
+So the Jurassic is the first time that mole-like mammals evolved.
+The two others followed later.

 Perhaps the main reason